ebook: The Kingdom strikes back -- Signs of the Messiah at work

 The results aren't always that dramatic.
 Still, in Jesus' name, Nazarenes run healing ministries in Haiti and scores of other countries around the globe.
 The Messiah has come.
 He is at work in the world!

 Nazarene concern with the physical well-being of Haitians goes back to the beginning of our work.
 Paul Orjala was the first Nazarene missionary to Haiti.
-Less than two years after his arrival he bought land near Port-au-Prince.
-It was to serve primarily as a Bible college campus.* At the entrance to the campus they also built a small dispensary.
+Less than two years after his arrival, he bought land near Port-au-Prince.
+It was to serve primarily as a Bible college campus.* At the entrance to the campus, they also built a small medical dispensary.

 *The site purchased near Port-au-Prince to be used as an educational campus has had several name changes throughout its history.
 References in this book to Nazarene Bible Institute, Nazarene Bible School, Nazarene Bible College, and Haiti Nazarene Theological College refer to the same campus but reflect expanding educational purposes.
 Chapter 5 explains in more detail the latest program: TEE, Theological Education by Extension.